Large-Hadron-Collider901/Reading-Notes/README.md

 ### Challenges
--The way we address challenges is a really important part of maintaining a growth mindset -When we are frustrated, it's easy to get stuck in a fixed mindset -A great way to overcome getting stuck in a fixed mindset is to reconginze the signs (giving up, avoiding the problem, telling myself the task at hand is impossible, giving up)
+-The way we address challenges is a really important part of maintaining a growth mindset<br>
+-When we are frustrated, it's easy to get stuck in a fixed mindset -A great way to overcome getting stuck in a fixed mindset is to reconginze the signs (giving up, avoiding the problem, telling myself the task at hand is impossible, giving up)
 -Take a step back from the task at hand, give yourself time to breathe and walk through the problem again when you feel ready